kubernetes-sigs/gateway-api/site-src/api-types/tlsroute.md

 However, when binding Routes by port number, Gateway admins will no longer have the flexibility to switch ports on the Gateway without also updating the Routes.
-The approach should only be used when a Route should apply to a specific port number as opposed to listeners whose ports may be changed.
+This approach should only be used when a Route must bind to a specific port number, rather than to named listeners whose ports may change.

 ### Hostnames

-Hostnames define a list of hostnames to match against the hostname attribute of the TLS request.
-When a match occurs, the TLSRoute is selected to perform request routing based on rules.
+Hostnames define a list of hostnames to match against the SNI (Server Name Indication) of the TLS request.
+When a match occurs, the TLSRoute is selected to route the request based on its rules.

 The SNI specification adds the following restrictions for a Hostname definition: